7 Reasons Why You Have Ants in the House Ants in the House: 7 Ways Ants Could Be Finding Their Way Inside

 Understanding the different species that may be making themselves at home in your space is key to getting rid of them for good.
 Let’s look at some of the usual suspects you might encounter, from tiny thieves to destructive woodworkers:

-Odorous House Ants (Tapinoma sessile): These are the most common ants across Oregon and Washington.
+• Odorous House Ants (Tapinoma sessile): These are the most common ants across Oregon and Washington.
 They have a sweet tooth, drawn to sugary treats and moist environments like kitchens and bathrooms.
-However, don’t try to step on one of these pests— as their name suggests, they’ll release a pungent odor whenever crushed.
+Don’t try to step on one of these ants in the house— as their name suggests, they’ll release a pungent odor whenever crushed.

-Thief Ants (Solenopsis molesta): Small and stealthy, these yellowish-brown ants love raiding your pantry for greasy or oily foods.
-They’re experts at squeezing through tiny cracks and crevices to gain entry into your home.
+• Thief Ants (Solenopsis molesta) Small and stealthy, these yellowish-brown ants love raiding your pantry for greasy or oily foods.

 Why Are There Ants in The House?